HOSTED-POWER/docs-turbostack-app/Customer Center/Domains.md

 1. Open the order menu
 2. Select `Domain Names` from the menu
+3. searchbar for domain names
-3. search the domain name you want to register/purchase
+4. search the domain name you want to register/purchase
-4. now you can register a new domain of start the transfer from a domain hosted at another registrar
+5. now you can register a new domain
+6. start the transfer from a domain hosted at another registrar

 ## How to remove a domain